 An investment in ETF Shares involves certain risks.
 Investing in ETF Shares can be speculative, can involve a high degree of risk and may only be suitable for persons who are able to assume the risk of losing their entire investment.
-Prospective investors should consider the following risks before purchasing ETF Shares.
+Prospective investors should consider the following risks, among others, before subscribing for ETF Shares as indicated in the table below.
+A description of each of these risks follows the table.